Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: One-dimensional Ising model with Glauber dynamics

 We first consider the parameter regime where $\gamma \ll 1$.
 Since the integrand in the outer integral of (\ref{Ispl}) suppresses large $t-t'$, the inner integral receives most contribution when $\gamma$ is evaluated in the vicinity of $t$ thus yielding \bea {\cal G}_k(t)-G_k(t)&\approx& \int_0^t dt' \int_0^\pi \frac{dq}{\pi} \frac{\dot \gamma(t) e^{-2 (t-t') (1- \gamma(t) \cos(q))} \sin (q) \sin(k q)}{(1-\gamma(t) \cos (q))^2} \\ &=& \frac{{\dot \gamma(t)}}{2 \pi} \int_0^{\pi} dq \frac{\sin(k q) \sin (q)}{(1- \gamma(t) \cos (q))^3} \\ &=& \frac{k}{4} \frac{{\dot \gamma}}{\gamma} \frac{{\cal G}_k(t)}{1-\gamma^2} \left(k+\frac{1}{\sqrt{1-\gamma^2}} \right)~. \eea

 At short times, as Fig.~\ref{fig_coraw} shows, the correlation function ${G}_k(t)$ is close to the equilibrium correlation function ${\cal G}_k(T(t))$ at instantaneous temperature.
-But, with increasing time, the deviation increases as the system relaxes slower than the rate of change in temperature.
-For a given $t \ll \tau$, the deviation ${\cal G}_k(t)-G_k(t) \propto k^2 x^k$ is, however, nonmonotonic in the distance between the spins with the peak occurring at larger $k$ for larger times.
+But, with increasing time, the deviation increases as the system relaxes at a rate slower than the rate of change in the temperature.
+For a given $t \ll \tau$, the deviation ${\cal G}_k(t)-G_k(t) \propto k^2 x^k$ is, however, nonmonotonic in the inter-spin distance with the peak occurring at larger $k$ for larger times.
 Figure~\ref{fig_coraw} also shows that the nonequilibrium correlation function, $G_k(t)$ is always smaller than the equilibrium correlation function, ${\cal G}_k(t)$; this is because the nonequilibrium system has not completely relaxed to the stationary state at the instantaneous temperature and is effectively at a slightly higher temperature.